[moon] home

 Perspectives on Mods

 It's probably best to avoid adding mods unless they solve a problem you encounter during gameplay.
-So this is typical:
+So this is typical, especially for your first game:

 1. Play Vanilla until